krzhu/abc_py/README.md

 To use the other Python, add cmake flags `cmake -DPYTHON_INCLUDE_DIR=<path> -DPYTHON_LIBRARIES=<static libarary>`.
 For example, `-DPYTHON_INCLUDE_DIR=<path>/include/python3.7m -DPYTHON_LIBRARIES=<path>/lib/libpython3.7m.a`

+It's also important to find the correct platform configuration for ABC (`error: #error unknown platform`).
+The ABC uses different data types for different data configuration.
+In the ABC software, there is a script `arch_flags` to identify the data types of your platform.
+It will gives the configuration, for example, `-DLIN64 -DSIZEOF_VOID_P=8 -DSIZEOF_LONG=8 -DSIZEOF_INT=4`, and those are the compile flags need to be included.
+They need be added to `CMAKE_CXX_FLAGS`.
+Please edit the `CMakeLists.txt`, and add the flags.
+An common example is `set(CMAKE_CXX_FLAGS "-DLIN64 -DSIZEOF_VOID_P=8 -DSIZEOF_LONG=8 -DSIZEOF_INT=4 -std=c++14 -Wall -march=native -fopenmp -fPIC") `

 # Build
 ```
 mkdir build